bigpel66/42-cursus/circle-00/Libft/README.md

 # 2. How to archive as static library?

 Libft is the static library.
-There is a `Makefile` which provides the common rules (all, clean, fclean, re) with bonus rule in the folder.
+There is a `Makefile` which provides the common rules (all, clean, fclean, re) including bonus rule in the folder.
 * For the Mandatory
 > make all
 * For the Bonus